awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-configuration-samples.md

 import com.amazonaws.services.elasticsearch.model.VolumeType;

 /**
- * Sample class demonstrating how to use the AWS SDK for Java to create, update,
+ * Sample class demonstrating how to use the Amazon Web Services SDK for Java to create, update,
  * and delete Amazon Elasticsearch Service domains.
  */